 Lower Derwent Forecast

-Saturday Partly cloudy.
-High (70%) chance of showers, most likely in the morning.
-Snow falling above 400 metres.
-The chance of a thunderstorm in the south in the morning and afternoon.
-Possible hail in the morning and afternoon.
-Winds N/NW 35 to 50 km/h tending W/NW 35 to 55 km/h early in the morning then becoming NW 35 to 50 km/h in the late evening.
+Tuesday Partly cloudy.
+High (70%) chance of showers in the south, medium (50%) chance elsewhere.
+Snow falling above 500 metres.
+The chance of a thunderstorm in the far south in the morning.
+Winds NW 35 to 50 km/h turning W early in the morning.

 Lower Derwent Weather Forecasts

 |Frost then sunny